andrejensen302/KingCountyHousingAnalysis/README.md

 # King County Housing Data - Exploration and Analysis #
 Analysis of King County Housing Dataset

 This dataset contains house sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.
-The purpose of this analysis was to evaluate pricing patterns and create predictions using various prediction models (after data exploration and wrangling).
+The purpose of this analysis was to evaluate pricing patterns and create a prediction model (after data exploration and wrangling).
 Models generated include linear regression, Random Forest Tree Models, and BAGGED Tree models.

 Libraries used